Rafaelab1227/Assignment_3/README.md

 # Assignment_3
-Assignment 3: Pllotly in d3
+Assignment 3: Plotly in d3